Art and culture in Brussels: Tilly’s guide

 Art & Gallery Scene:

 A short walk from the Grand Place will bring you to the famous Manneken Pis, a fountain statue of a little boy relieving himself into a small pool.
 He may only be 2ft tall, but this famous ‘pisser’ has been adopted as the symbol of the city.
 There are many stories surrounding his origins but perhaps his fame came when he survived the bombardment of 1695, thus becoming the “emblem of the rebellious spirit of the city.”
-Most of the time, his nakedness is hidden beneath a costume which changes on a regular basis and his ever-growing wardrobe is displayed in the city museum.
+Most of the time his nakedness is hidden beneath a costume which changes on a regular basis; his ever-growing wardrobe is displayed in the city museum!

-Whether you love or hate the concept of this peeing sculpture, Brussels has certainly embraced him and he has been joined more recently by little sister Jeanneke Pis (1987) who squats over a small fountain just off the Rue de Bouchers and, most amusingly, the Zinneke Pis – their fellow mongrel dog sculpture who cocks his leg at the corner of Rue des Chartreux with Rue du Vieux Marché.
+Whether you love or hate the concept of this peeing sculpture, Brussels has certainly embraced him and he has been joined more recently by little sister Jeanneke Pis (1987) who squats over a small fountain just off the Rue de Bouchers.
+Most amusing is the Zinneke Pis – their fellow mongrel dog sculpture – who cocks his leg at the corner of Rue des Chartreux and Rue du Vieux Marché.

 The ‘pee-pee trio’ as they are happily known, along with many other unique and equally quirky pieces that you’ll see dotted around the city, show that lovers of art and culture in Brussels don’t take themselves too seriously.
 Another famous character to look out for is the cartoonish feline: La Cycliste by Alain Séchas – find her outside the Galeries Royals Saint-Hubert.